 How to Take Personal Responsibility

-Just like the ocean, our life has many ups and downs, ebbs and flows, but having a solid sailboat means you can withstand the weather and hold course without capsizing or filling with water.
-The hull represents your basic needs, your non-negotiables required for a safe journey, which are: safety, self-esteem, and connection with others.
+Just like the ocean, our life has many ups and downs, ebbs and flows.
+If you start building a solid sailboat, you can withstand the weather and hold course without capsizing or filling with water.
+The hull represents your basic needs: safety, self-esteem, and connection with others.

 Check-in and ask yourself whether your basic needs are being met.
 Do you feel confident about who you are as a person?
 Do you struggle with willpower and motivation?
 Do you have enough connections with others?